lyxlexi/MagicLeapOneGame/README.md

 2) Game scale: planets, orbits, and information board.

 Coding:
-1) Information board: adjust text based on selected planet.
+1) Orbit:
-2) Orbit: attach the planet to the orbit when collide; mark corresponding orbit for each planet.
+    DONE attach the planet to the orbit when collide;
+    adjust starting position of the planet to the closest line segment;
+    mark corresponding orbit for each planet;
+    adjust mesh for line renderer to collide with sphere collider - current not working, following orbit after colliding with anything
-(Optional) 3) Delete unnecessary objects & functions from the model so it runs faster.
+2) Delete unnecessary objects & functions from the model so it runs faster.

 ## Device Instructions